Crown-of-thorns starfish: Toxins

 Starfish are characterized by having saponins known as in their tissues.
-They contain a mix of these saponins, and at least 15 chemical studies have been conducted seeking to characterize these saponins.
+They contain a mix of these saponins, and at least 15 chemical studies have been conducted seeking to characterize them.
 They have detergent-like properties, and keeping starfish in limited water volumes with aeration results in large amounts of foam at the surface.

 A. planci has no mechanism for injecting the toxin, but as the spines perforate tissue of a predator or unwary person, tissue containing the saponins is lost into the wound.
 In humans, this immediately causes a sharp, stinging pain that can last for several hours, persistent bleeding due to the haemolytic effect of saponins, and nausea and tissue swelling that may persist for a week or more.
 The spines, which are brittle, may also break off and become embedded in the tissue, from which they must be surgically removed.

 Saponins seem to occur throughout the lifecycle of the crown-of-thorns starfish.
 The saponins in the eggs are similar to those in the adult tissues, and presumably these carry over to the larvae.
 The mouthing behaviour of predators of juvenile starfish with rejection suggests the juveniles contain saponins.